 The Everest queue is considered one of the best queues in Disney World.
 The queue is built to mimic the office of a travel agency specializing in these sorts of trips to the Himalayas.
 The queue contains a booking office, Yeti shrine, and Yeti museum.

-That might not sound immediately exciting, but everything in queue is filled with details—with the overwhelming majority of the items having coming from Nepal or the Himalayas.
+That might not sound immediately exciting, but everything in queue is filled with details—with the overwhelming majority of the items having come from Nepal or the Himalayas.
 There are a few patently fictional items, but the bulk of the items are authentic.

 The roller coaster itself is thrilling and offers great views of Walt Disney World.
 The ride does not go upside down, but it does go backwards.
 You can view a video of the ride here.